 In October 2021, the AccessLex Institute is launching a more affordable bar review course called Helix, which has been in the works for three years and will be sold at cost to law students and graduates preparing for a bar exam.
 For details, go here: Helix Bar Review.The Helix MPRE course will be free.
 FAQs about the full bar review course are here: Helix Bar Review FAQs.

 Some of the largest who visit Emory Law regularly to talk to students on weekdays include:

 National Jurist magazine has published a comprehensive listing of bar review courses and options, including short supplemental courses like BarWrite Global, with information provided by the companies themselves: National Jurist Guide to Bar Review Courses.
 Their presence on any of these lists does not imply endorsement.
 Another supplemental study aid some of our students have found helpful is AdaptiBar, which is a standalone online MBE simulator and practice tool.

 Not all commercial courses or study aids include practice with actual released MBE questions.
-Ask your course’s representatives whether they do; if they do not, but the course is otherwise the right option for you, you can buy those questions yourself directly from the National Conference of Bar Examiners, in the Study Aids section of that website.
-Some are also included in published study supplements like the sixth edition of Emanuel’s Strategies & Tactics for the MBE.
+Ask your course’s representatives whether they do; if they do not, but the course is otherwise the right option for you, don’t worry — Emory Law has bought access to the full suite of NCBE study aids for all graduating students.
+Some released MBE questions are also included in published study supplements like the most recent edition of Emanuel’s Strategies & Tactics for the MBE.